 In 1824, after settling on the left bank of the high Caledon, he had to abandon that position and with all the tribes he headed south-west, where he occupied the areas between the Monti dei Draghi and Maluti.
 Here there were high large massifs, with the flat peak and the perpendicular walls inaccessible, and on one of these floors, called Thaba Bosigo, he settled with all his people by erecting huts.
-According to Abbreviationfinder, the Basutos then compensated for the need for food with the raids they occasionally did in the surrounding districts, periodically descending from their heights.
+According to Abbreviationfinder, an acronym site which also features history of Lesotho, the Basutos then compensated for the need for food with the raids they occasionally did in the surrounding districts, periodically descending from their heights.

 Through these thunderous expeditions the Basutos became famous and more their leader: and in 1833 some missionaries of the “Society of Evangelical Missions of Pariri” asked to be able to settle among those tribes, as indeed they had already done in other regions, and obtained the ‘authorization.